 Furthermore, Dead Matter is only planned for PC at the moment but may be open to branching into other platforms in the future after the game is completed.
 As a result, Dead Matter will be available for PC through Steam.
 Back the game now and get your pre-order copy here.

 Recommended System Requirements

 - Windows 7 64-bit or Mac OS X 10.9.2 or later

 - Quad-core Intel or AMD processor, 2.5 GHz or faster

 - NVIDIA GeForce 470 GTX or AMD Radeon 6870 HD series card or higher

 Dead Matter Gallery

-Take a look at our Dead Matter Gallery featuring weapons, landscapes, buildings, items, AI, and vehicles.
-Note: These pictures are pre-Alpha.
+Take a look at our Dead Matter Gallery featuring weapons, landscapes, buildings and more.